top of page

 LEAVING IT ALL BEHIND

-Maker's Mark had spent the better part of two decades producing clever and witty outdoor and display advertising that leveraged it's trademarked wax-topped bottles.
-As the brand began to expand beyond its core markets into emerging geographies, however, this created some problems:
+Maker's Mark has spent the better part of two decades producing clever and witty outdoor and display advertising that leverages it's trademarked wax-topped bottles.
+As the brand begins to expand beyond its core markets into emerging geographies, however, this creates some problems:

-• The superficial use of the red wax in the advertising was at odds with Maker's new 'Premium, yet unpretentious' positioning.
+• The superficial use of the red wax in the advertising is at odds with Maker's new 'Premium, yet unpretentious' positioning.

-• As a result, if Maker's Mark continued with this approach the brand risked looking trite and superficial (to consumers who were seeking 'seriousness' and 'authenticity').
+• As a result, if Maker's Mark continues with this approach the brand risks looking trite and superficial (to consumers who were seeking 'seriousness' and 'authenticity').

-• Moreover, emerging markets weren't steeped in bourbon lore.
+• Moreover, emerging markets aren't steeped in bourbon lore.
 Bourbon history?
 Pithy bourbon comments?
 Inside jokes for bourbon drinkers?
-All of this meant Maker's would be entering these new markets talking about things that potential customers didn't understand...or care about. â€‹â€‹
+All of this meana Maker's will be entering these new markets talking about things that potential customers don't understand...or don't care about. â€‹â€‹

-The catch: For this assignment, there was no budget for research.
-So, I was left to seek inspiration wherever I could find it.
+The catch: For this assignment, there is no budget for research.
+So, I'm left to seek inspiration wherever I could find it.

 Little did I know, that inspiration would come from Rick.